Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Locations/River Ivlis Crossroads.md

 As the characters leave the area, read:

 "You hear a creaking noise behind you, coming from the gallows.
 Where there was nothing before now hangs a lifeless, gray body.
 The breeze turns the hanged figure slowly, so that it can fix its dead eyes upon you."

+One random character sees him- or herself hanging from the gallows.
+The other characters see an unfamiliar Barovian.
+The corpse looks and smells real, and it rapidly melts away into nothing if touched or moved.

+FORTUNES OF RAVENLOFT

+If your card reading reveals that a treasure is here, it is buried in one of the graves.
+For each grave the charac­ ters dig up, there's a cumulative 10 percent chance of finding the treasure.